withhaotian/Distributed-Computing-Framework/README.md

 # Distributed Computing Framework

-This repo is a distributed computing framework for Python based on bluelet.
-It provides a simple and efficient way to write and run parallel programs on a cluster of machines in a distributed environment, e.g., IoT systems or edge computing.
+This repo is a distributed computing and communication framework by Python based on bluelet.
+It provides a simple and efficient way to write and run parallel programs on a cluster of machines (nodes) in a distributed environment, e.g., IoT systems or edge computing.

 ## How to use
     root_dir/